-- A) Brake/tail light

-- B) Rear turn signal light

-- C) Rear side marker light

-4. Remove the bulb holder from the rear combination light assembly by turning it counterclockwise.

-5. Remove the bulb from the socket by pushing it and turning counterclockwise.
-Install a new bulb.

-6. Set the bulb holder into the rear combination light assembly and turn it clockwise until it locks.

-7. Close the cover and latch the lock.

-8. Reinstall the rear combination light assembly and its side cover.
+- 1) Brake/tail light - 2) Rear turn signal light - 3) Rear side marker light - 4.
+Remove the bulb holder from the rear combination light assembly by turning it counterclockwise. - 5.
+Pull the bulb out of the bulb holder and replace it with a new one. - 6.
+Set the bulb holder into the rear combination light assembly and turn it clockwise until it locks. - 7.
+Close the cover and latch the lock. - 8.
+Reinstall the rear combination light assembly and its side cover.

-Backup light (Station wagon)
+■ Backup light (Station wagon)

-1. Use a flat-head screwdriver to remove the light cover from the top of the left hand rear gate trim.
+1. Use a flat-head screwdriver to remove the light cover from the top of the left-hand rear gate trim.

-2. Turn the bulb socket counterclockwise and remove it.
+2. Turn the bulb socket counterclockwise

+and remove it.
-3. Pull the bulb out of the bulb socket and replace it with a new one.

-4. Install the bulb socket by turning it clockwise.
+- 3. Pull the bulb out of the bulb socket and replace it with a new one. - 4.
+Install the bulb socket by turning it clockwise.
 Install the light cover on the rear gate.